-- (c) Where a supplier contract is in place it shall contain an anti-slavery clause.
-This clause, which flows down through all layers of our supply chain, prohibits suppliers and their employees from engaging in slavery or human trafficking. - (d) We ensure we can account for each step of our supply processes-we know who is providing goods and services to us and we have mechanisms and processes in place to check, including: - i.
+- (a) We currently informally screen supply chains to ensure the potential for slavery and human trafficking is minimised.
+The new process will formally categorise suppliers in accordance with the risk we deem that they represent.
+There will be three categories of risk, High, Medium and Low.
+All suppliers will be reassessed every two years. - (b) Any supplier that is deemed High Risk will be audited annually to ensure that no exploitation is evident. - (c) If a company that we do business with indicates any form of exploitation, we will raise this with them and if it is not halted we will cease our relationship with them. - (d) We currently do not have a requirement for suppliers to have signed a contract with the Company, however, the new process will ensure that all High and Medium Risk suppliers have a Supplier Agreement.
+And all High Risk suppliers have Quality and Regulatory agreement with the Company. - (e) Where a Supplier Agreement is in place it will contain an anti-slavery clause.
+This clause, which flows down through all layers of our supply chain, prohibits suppliers and their employees from engaging in slavery or human trafficking. - (f) We seek to ensure that we can account for each step of our supply process so that we know who is providing goods and services to us and we have mechanisms and processes in place to check, including: - i.
 All critical suppliers should have a supplier contract which contains an anti-slavery clause. - ii.
 Non-critical suppliers are required to complete a self-assessment questionnaire and if responses are deemed to be negative an alternative source of supply will be found.